Zubiaaa/The-Battle-of-Neighborhoods/README.md

 Comparative Analysis of Venues in Makati and Cebu City in the Philippines
-Nilo Villanueva
-Sep 20, 2020

 I. Introduction: Business Problem

 Problem Statement